Coordinates on the augmented moduli space of convex RP^2 structures: Describing

-Let $\mathcal F$ be the space of flags in $\rp^2$, i.e. $\mathcal F = \{(v,\ell)\in \rp^2 \times (\rp^2)^* : v\in\ell\}$.
-Also, let $\mu\in\Cmc(S)$ and let $\rho:\pi_1(S)\to\PGL(3,\Rbbb)$ be a representative of the conjugacy class $\mathrm{hol}(\mu)$.
 Observe that every point $x\in\widetilde{\Vmc}$ is a repelling fixed point $\gamma^-$ of some $\gamma\in\pi_1(S)\setminus\{\id\}$.
 This allows us to construct a \emph{flag map} $\xi_\rho:\widetilde{\Vmc}\to \mathcal F$ in the following way.
 By (1) of Theorem \ref{thm: holonomy1}, we see that one of the following holds for $\rho(\gamma)$. \begin{enumerate} \item $\rho(\gamma)$ has exactly three fixed points in $\Rbbb\Pbbb^2$, one of which is attracting and another is repelling.
 The third fixed point that is neither attracting nor repelling is called the \emph{saddle fixed point}. \item $\rho(\gamma)$ has exactly two fixed points in $\Rbbb\Pbbb^2$, one of which is repelling.
 We will refer to the fixed point that is not repelling as the \emph{quasi-attracting fixed point}. $\rho(\gamma)$ also stabilizes a unique line that contains the quasi-attracting fixed point, but not the repelling fixed point. \item $\rho(\gamma)$ has exactly two fixed points in $\Rbbb\Pbbb^2$, one of which is attracting.
 We will refer to the fixed point that is not attracting as the \emph{quasi-repelling fixed point}. $\rho(\gamma)$ also stabilizes a unique line that contains the quasi-repelling fixed point, but not the attracting fixed point. \item $\rho(\gamma)$ has a unique fixed point in $\Rbbb\Pbbb^2$, and stabilizes a unique line through that fixed point. \end{enumerate} (1) holds when $\rho(\gamma)$ is hyperbolic, (2) or (3) holds when $\rho(\gamma)$ is quasi-hyperbolic, and (4) holds when $\rho(\gamma)$ is parabolic.
 Theorem \ref{thm: holonomy1} implies that (2), (3) and (4) can happen only when $\gamma$ is a peripheral element.